 - Birth defects (for those who become pregnant while on steroids)

 The many terrible side effects of steroids go on far longer than this article has space for.
 Be sure to check the full graphic above for details about how steroids affect teenagers and do your own research online.

 The bottom line is: steroids don’t make you stronger, they make you weaker.
 Skip out on using steroids and instead use natural supplements and hard work with a great workout plan to meet your fitness goals!

-Consider signing up for our Pro Annual Plan today to stay focused on getting fit the right way.
+Consider signing up for our PRO plan today to stay focused on getting fit the right way.